spectrocloud/librarium/docs/docs-content/byoos/capi-image-builder/capi-image-builder.md

 [Kubernetes Image Builder (KIB)](https://image-builder.sigs.k8s.io/introduction.html) project.

 The tool includes all the dependencies required to build FIPS and non-FIPS images within a Docker container, eliminating the need to install any dependencies on your local machine.
-This is particularly useful when working in air-gapped environments.
+This is particularly useful when working in airgapped environments.

 :::preview